ecow/liroma/README.md

 While the project is primarily in the domain of pure entertainment, with appropriate modifications, it could serve as a proof-of-concept for a more ambitious project.
 Taking note of the extreme difficulties to use auralization algorithms in non-anechoic environments (or in headphones), pragmatically, the  objective of this project can be summarized in the following points:
-1. allowing real-time "mastering" of the incoming audio material to adapt it to personal taste,
+1. allowing real-time "re-mastering" of the incoming audio material to adapt it to personal taste,
 2. supporting playback of any type of source format regardless of its encoding, format, resolution, or the number of its channels,
 3. simulating a room with desired acoustic properties (e.g., simulating a big concert hall in a small space).